|Add to your personal catalog|

 Non-Credit Summer Internships

-Exciting opportunities are available for Juniata students in virtually every academic area, and Career Services is available to assist students in finding academically-meaningful positions.
+Exciting opportunities are available for Juniata students in virtually every academic area, and Career Services staff are available to assist students in finding academically-meaningful positions.
 Students must have a minimum GPA of 2.0 to apply for a transcript notation internship, and must submit a learning agreement plan.
 With few exceptions, summer internships are not for credit, but can be officially noted on the student's transcript as an academically-valid experience.
 Over 150 students participate in this program each summer.
 Note: Transcript Notation internships can also take place during the academic year.
 There is a maximum of two notations in a single summer and one per academic semester.

-The College encourages organizations to pay summer interns, although some are unpaid.
+The College encourages organizations to pay summer interns.
 Students have earned from minimum wage to $17.50/hour.
 To qualify for transcript notation, an internship must last for a minimum of 240 hours and should be directly related to the student's P.O.E.
-Each intern is evaluated by his/her supervisor, and must make a presentation on the experience.
+Each intern is evaluated by his/her supervisor and must make a presentation on the experience.
 If the Internship is deemed appropriate and successful, the experience will be noted on the student transcript; e.g., ABC Employer, BI XX1 Internship: Biomedical Technician, Harrisburg, PA or EB XX1 Internship: XYZ Employer, Retail Sales/Mktg., Seattle, WA.
 While most students live and work near home, many students have taken advantage of summer internships as a way to travel and live in other areas.
 Students have interned in locations ranging from Hawaii to California and in organizations such as: Abbott, African Wildlife Foundation, Brigham and Women's Hospital, Geisinger Medical Center, Hershey Entertainment & Resorts, Human Rights Campaign, Johns Hopkins University, Long Island Rough Riders, PA Lions Beacon Lodge Camp, Pennsylvania Department of Environmental Protection, Philadelphia Zoo, Penn State College of Medicine, Secular Student Alliance, Tom Steel Clinic, UPMC, Yale School of Medicine.